abdulrahim2002/thinkersclub/_posts/2024-07-09-memory-access-detection-using-merkel-trees.md

 If unauthorized memory access cannot be detected, users would never know that the system was compromised.
 Detecting tampered files is
-straightforward: you can hash the contents of a file, and if the hash changes (probably without your knowledge), you might conclude that the file was tampered with.
+straightforward: you can hash the contents of a file, and if the hash changes you might conclude that the file changed.
 However, detecting memory access is more complicated.
 Although Linux keeps track of the last access timestamp, available via the `stat` command[^stat], it only tracks file accesses that use the `read()` syscall[^read].

 <!--
 In this article, I have described an approach to detect accesses to